EBI-Metagenomics/assembly-analysis-pipeline/docs/output.md

 - **ERZ12345_dram.tsv.gz**: This `tsv` file contains the product of `DRAM-distill` for the assembly, including functions that were detected.
 - **ERZ12345_dram.html.gz**: This `html` file contains a heatmap visualisation of the detected functions by `DRAM-distill`.
-- **ERZ12345_genome_stats.tsv.gz**: This `tsv` file contains a summary of the assembly quality, including number of scaffolds.
-- **ERZ12345_metabolism_summary.xlsx.gz**: This `xlsx` file is an Excel spreadsheet containing information about annotations that represent common metabolisms.

 ### gff

-The `gff` directory contains a single file that summarises most of the functional annotations generated by the pipeline on a per-protein basis into a single file.
+The `gff` directory contains a single file that summarises the annotations generated by the pipeline, integrating functional annotation per protein and other genomic features.

 ```bash
 ├── qc